fasterthanlime/ooc-zeromq/README.md

 License
 -------

 ooc-zeromq is released under a BSD License.
-Don't sue me!
+See the 'LICENSE' file for details.

 Final word
 ----------